 Controls on fruit and vegetable movements lifted

-The Ministry for Primary Industries (MPI) confirms that all restrictions on the movement of fruit and vegetables in Whangarei have been lifted as of this morning Sunday 20 April.
+The Ministry for Primary Industries (MPI) confirms that all restrictions on the movement of fruit and vegetables in Whangarei have been lifted as of yesterday evening, Friday 7 February.

-“We received our final results from trapping and fruit examination last night and I can confirm that our rigorous checks found no further sign of the Queensland fruit fly in the Whangarei area.
-New Zealand’s fruit fly-free status remains intact.
+“We have received our final results from trapping and fruit examination and I am delighted to say that our rigorous checks found no further sign of the Queensland fruit fly in the Whangarei area.
+New Zealand’s fruit fly-free status remains intact, as it has throughout this response.
 There is no longer any need for residents in the area to be restricted in their movements of produce.”

 The move was precautionary while MPI carried out intensive checks for any further flies.
 Had a population been found, the controls in place would have prevented any spread of the pest fly out of the area.

-“MPI would like to sincerely thank the wider Whangarei community for their fantastic support throughout this operation,” Mr Coleman says.
-“It is particularly pleasing given residents in virtually the same area were subject to movement controls only months ago in January/February this year for a fruit fly detection then.”
+“MPI would like to sincerely thank the wider Whangarei community and the Northland Regional Council for the fantastic support throughout this operation,” Mr Coleman says.

-“This community help is vital in these responses.
+“This community help was vital.
 Queensland fruit fly is a major pest of a wide range of crops.
 Had this pest become established in New Zealand, it would have had serious consequences for our home gardeners, horticultural growers and the wider New Zealand economy.”

-While the restrictions on produce movements are now lifted and this response is over, this does not signal the end of our continuing work in the area.
+Mr Coleman says while the controls are lifted, this does not signal the end of work in the area.

 Should local residents find anything of concern, particularly insects or larvae in fruit, they should contact MPI’s Pests and Diseases Hotline – 0800 80 99 66.